-Court-supervised proceedings are primarily governed by Law No 37 of 2004 on Bankruptcy and Suspension of Payments (Indonesian Bankruptcy Law or IBL), together with civil procedure law, which includes Supreme Court Decree No 109/MA/SK/IV/2020 on the Guide Book for Resolving Bankruptcy and PKPU Cases, dated 29 April 2020 (Supreme Court Manual).
+Court-supervised proceedings are primarily governed by Law No 37 of 2004 on Bankruptcy and Suspension of Payments, as partly amended by Law No 4 of 2023 on Financial Sector Development and Reinforcement (the "Omnibus Financial Law") (the "Indonesian Bankruptcy Law" or IBL), together with civil procedure law, which includes Supreme Court Decree No 109/MA/SK/IV/2020 on the Guide Book for Resolving Bankruptcy and PKPU Cases, dated 29 April 2020 (the "Supreme Court Manual").

-Out-of-court processes are governed by contract law, as set out in the Indonesian Civil Code (ICC), and other relevant laws and regulations, depending upon the nature of the organisation, such as:
+Out-of-court processes are governed by contract law, as set out in the Indonesian Civil Code (ICC), and other relevant laws and regulations, depending on the nature of the organisation, such as:

-- sole traders, partnerships and limited partnerships the ICC; - limited liability companies Law No 40 of 2007 on Limited Liability Companies as amended by Law No 11 of 2020 on Job Creation (Indonesian Company Law or ICL); - co-operatives Law No 25 of 1992 on Cooperatives as amended by Law No 11 of 2020 on Job Creation; - charities and charitable foundations Law No 16 of 2001 as amended by Law No 28 of 2004 on the Amendment of Law No 16 of 2001 on Foundations; - state-owned companies Law No 19 of 2003 on State-Owned Companies (State-Owned Enterprises/SOEs) as amended by Law No
+- Sole traders, partnerships and limited partnerships - the ICC. - Limited liability companies Law No 40 of 2007 on Limited Liability Companies, as amended by Law No 6 of 2023 on the Ratification of Government Regulation No 2 of 2022 (substitute of Law No 11 of 2020 on Job Creation) (the "Indonesian Company Law" or ICL). - Co-operatives Law No 25 of 1992 on Co-operatives, as amended by Law No 6 of 2023 on the Ratification of Government Regulation No 2 of 2022 (as substitute of Law

-Contributed by: Emir Nurmansyah, Kevin Omar Sidharta, Ulyarta Naibaho and Giffy Pardede, ABNR Counsellors at Law
+Contributed by: Emir Nurmansyah, Ulyarta Naibaho and Bilal Anwari, ABNR Counsellors at Law